 I am confident that I am very bad at making lofty predictions about the future.
 Instead, I’ll talk about something I know a bit about: simple solutions to concrete problems, with some Bayesianism thrown in for good measure .

-This blog post will summarize some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one specific task in NLP: text clustering.
+This blog post summarizes some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one specific task in NLP: text clustering.
 It’s exactly what it sounds like, and there’s been a fair amount of success in applying text clustering to many other NLP tasks (e.g. check out these examples in document organization, corpus summarization and document classification).

 What follows is a literature review of three matrix factorization techniques for machine learning: one classical, one probabilistic and one Bayesian.
 I also experimented with applying these methods to text clustering: I gave a guest lecture on my results to a graduate-level machine learning class at The Cooper Union (the slide deck is below).
 Dive in!